sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ## eslint

 ```
-It requires you to have it installed,
+It requires you to have it installed as a local dependecy to be able to run via command line, but doens't need to be present of linked for the editor's extension to work.
+Though, editor's extension required the .eslinrc file, and it also needs the appropriate plugins metioned in the eslintrc file to work, otherwise it won't work at all.
 ```

 ***